 Helder reports that the Zwarte Piet character is controversial in the Netherlands, but that the opposition is not strong enough to have made much of a dent in the representation.

-UPDATE: Comments on this post are now closed.Lisa Wade is a professor at Occidental College.
+UPDATE: Comments on this post are now closed.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.